google/werm/README.md

 | `dtachlog=` | set to anything to enable detailed logging for the dtach component to `/tmp/dtachlog.<pid>` files |
 | `sblvl=`    | see [SCROLLBACK FEATURES](#scrollback-features)            |

+### WERMHOSTTITLE

+A string used to identify the server which is included in each page name, including terminals and `/attach`.
+By default, this is the `host:port` piece of the URL, with `localhost` removed if it is present.

 <a name=profiles></a>
 ## PROFILES